-Samsung announced its latest application processor Exynos 7 Series 9610 today, March 22.
-It is built on the brand’s own 10nm FinFET process and can heighten multimedia experience in high-end mobiles.
+Samsung announced its latest application processor Exynos 7 Series 9610, today, March 22.
+It is built on the brand’s own 10nm FinFET process and can heighten the multimedia experience in high-end mobiles.

-Additionally, it is equipped with neural network engine for improved face detection and smart depth-sensing for a single camera.
-The camera will have the ability to recognize faces even if those are not facing forward, or partially covered with hair or apparels.
+Additionally, it is equipped with a neural network engine for improved face detection and smart depth-sensing for a single camera.
+The camera can recognize faces even if those are not facing forward or partially covered with hair or apparel.
 Out-focusing and augmented low-light images with improved signal-to-noise (SNR) ratio and brightness is possible thanks to smart depth-sensing.

-Furthermore, Exynos 9610 packs powerful CPU and GPU resulting in smooth mobile computing and gaming performances for high-end smartphones of today.
-Other features include always-on sensing applications, all-network LTE modem, and even advanced wireless communication technologies that support Bluetooth 5.0.
-For location positioning, it is embedded with 4-mode GNSS (Global Navigation Satellite System) receiver that offers GPS, GLONASS, BeiDou, and Galileo.
+Furthermore, Exynos 9610 packs a powerful CPU and GPU, resulting in smooth mobile computing and gaming performances for the high-end smartphones of today.
+Other features include always-on sensing applications, an all-network LTE modem, and even advanced wireless communication technologies that support Bluetooth 5.0.
+For location positioning, it is embedded with a 4-mode GNSS (Global Navigation Satellite System) receiver that offers GPS, GLONASS, BeiDou, and Galileo.

 Samsung eyes for mass production of Exynos 7 Series 9610 by the second half of 2018.
 Stay with us to get the next update on the brand’s innovations and new products.